-Anderson, a Republican, was the representative for Minnesota's 1st congressional district from 1923 to 1925.
+Anderson was the representative for Minnesota’s 1st congressional district and was a Republican.
+He served from 1923 to 1925.

 From Apr 1911 to Mar 1925, Anderson missed 446 of 1,845 roll call votes, which is 24.2%.
 This is on par with the median of 19.6% among the lifetime records of representatives serving in Mar 1925.
 The chart below reports missed votes over time.